PROBIC/mSWEEP/README.md

 > kallisto pseudo -i reference_kmi -o kallisto_batch_out -b kallisto_batch.txt

 - Use mSWEEP to estimate cluster abundances from a single file:
-> mSWEEP -f kallisto_out_folder -i cluster_indicators.txt -o abundances.txt
+> mSWEEP -f kallisto_out_folder -i cluster_indicators.txt -o abundances.txt -t 2
 - Or from a batch file and output to abundances/ folder:
 - (**NOT RECOMMENDED** anymore as of 18 December 2019: kallisto's batch mode can be a bit unstable)
 > mSWEEP -b kallisto_batch_out -i cluster_indicators.txt -o abundances